FoundationMedicineInc/oracle-sage/README.md

 ### Promise Style

 The Promise style is available in the event you need a slightly different syntax.
 In this style `commit` and `rollback` will return promises.
-Be careful using this syntax because you may forget to call `commit` or `rollback`.
+Be careful using this syntax because you may forget to call `commit` or `rollback`, which will leave a connection open.

 ##### commit()

+Commits the transaction.
 Returns a promise.

 ##### rollback()

+Rollback the transaction.
 Returns a promise.

 ```javascript
 sage.transaction().then(function(t) {